EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 ### The anatomy of a test case

 When it comes to actually writing the tests, I put great focus on making them as easy to understand as possible.
 Test cases do not only serve the purpose of validating system behavior.
-They also can serve as a live documentaiton of the system's features, and, in the case of unit tests, its inner workings.
+They also can serve as a live documentation of the system's features, and, in the case of unit tests, its inner workings.
 To be able to fulfill that purpose, tests need to be easy to read, navigate, and understand.

-That's why I always like to call attention to the general three steps that almost every test follows: "Setup", "Execise" and "Verify".
+That's why I always like to call attention to the general three steps that almost every test follows: "Setup", "Exercise" and "Verify".
 Or, as I like to call them: "Arrange", "Act" and "Assert".
 So the first thing I do is add those three as comments in the test method body:

 ```php